Pakistan Monsoon Mayhem 2025: How Climate Change is Reshaping Our Seasons

 The 2025 monsoon season has already surpassed the historical rainfall levels in several districts.
 These aren’t just heavy rains, but torrential downpours that overwhelm drainage systems and transform streets into rivers in minutes.

 The monsoon used to bring 3 to 4 spells of rain.
 But this year, the situation is different.
-It's the sixth spell, while more are predicted.
+It has reached 9th spell, while more are predicted.
 The intervals between spells are getting shorter, and giving a little time for recovery or infrastructure repair.

 The cities now face urban flooding with every major downpour, largely due to outdated drainage systems and haphazard urban expansion.